rBurgett/react-babel-webkit-starter/README.md

 # react-babel-webpack-starter
 This is a starter kit for building a completely front-end app using [React](https://facebook.github.io/react/), Babel and Webpack.
 Often you want an isomorphic solution, but sometimes you just need a drop-in webapp that does not require any changes to the server.
 That's what this is for.
-Build tasks are handled by Grunt using Babel and Webpack for transpiling JSX.
-Bootsrap is included (but easily removed).
+Build tasks are handled by Grunt using Babel for transpiling JSX and Webpack for bundling.
+Bootstrap is included (but easily removed).
 Flow type checking is also included, if you want to force static types.
 If you use eslint (which is highly recommended!), a configuration file is included with all the necessary plugins and configurations for this build setup.

 ## Getting Started
 Install NPM dependencies: